Cptmeme/ESP-Matter-Daikin-S21/README.md

 - ✅ Two-way state sync — adjusting on the Daikin remote updates your home app within ~2 seconds
 - ✅ Factory reset via long press on the onboard button

-> **Fan speed visibility note:** Apple Home and Google Home currently *do not render* the fan slider on their AC tile, even when the firmware correctly advertises it.
+> **Fan speed visibility note:** Apple Home and Google Home (on IOS) currently *do not render* the fan slider on their AC tile, even when the firmware correctly advertises it.
 Home Assistant shows it.
-This is a controller-side UI limitation, not a firmware bug — the FanControl cluster is correctly registered and writable from any Matter controller that chooses to surface it (e.g. via Apple Shortcuts).
+This is a controller-side UI limitation, not a firmware bug — the FanControl cluster is correctly registered and writable from any Matter controller that chooses to surface it.

 ---